1000 E. University Ave

 The University Studies Program assesses student achievement (summative assessment) and program effectiveness (formative assessment) by identifying, then measuring specific program outcomes over time.

-While the University Studies Program is designed to server students, it also offers innovative opportunities for growth to faculty members, departments, colleges, and the university as a whole.
+While the University Studies Program is designed to serve students, it also offers innovative opportunities for growth to faculty members, departments, colleges, and the university as a whole.
 Indeed, ongoing faculty development and curricular modification play a key role in a vigorous general studies program.